ddbj/www/_biosample/submission-e.md

 For validation rules and messages, please see [Validation rules page](/biosample/validation-e.html).

-{% include image.html url="books/hbs-04-2.jpg" caption="BioSample validation.
-In this example, an error for the future date in the collection_date and a warning for inconsistent countries between geo_loc_name and lat_lon of the sample \"KOME-2\" are displayed." class="w500" %}
+{% include image.html url="books/hbs-04-2.jpg" caption="BioSample validation.In this example, an error for the future date in the collection_date and a warning for inconsistent countries between geo_loc_name and lat_lon of the sample KOME-2 are displayed" class="w450" %}

 Check content in the last "OVERVIEW" and submit samples.
 In the "ATTRIBUTES" area, the submitted sample attribute file can be downloaded.